zendesk/sample_wordpress_anychannel_integration/README.md

 This repository contains the source code for an integration service that connects Zendesk to WordPress.
 It is intended to be used with the [Channel framework startup tutorial](https://zendesk.github.io/sample_wordpress_anychannel_integration/).
 The repository also contains the source Markdown for the tutorial.

-The example channel only works with WordPress instances that have the rest-api and JSON Basic Authentication plug-ins.
+The example channel no longer works with newer WordPress instances that don't use the rest-api plug-in.
 See [Known issues](https://zendesk.github.io/sample_wordpress_anychannel_integration/#known-issues) in the docs.

 NOTE: THIS IS NOT AN EXAMPLE OF A PROPERLY SECURED INTEGRATION.
 It's intentionally as simple as reasonable, and it skips best practices like using oauth and handling errors gracefully.
 Production integrations should NOT use basic authentication.